imbudhiraja/eslint-config-imbudhiraja/README.md

 # eslint-config-imbudhiraja

-eslint-config-imbudhiraja is a library for eslint-rules and stylelint-rules.
+eslint-config-imbudhiraja is a library for eslint-rules.

 ## Installation